-- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). - 2) Sibling Children who have either a brother or sister living in the same house who already attends the school as long as they will still be at the school in September 2024.
-(1) Sibling is defined in these arrangements as: Brothers and sisters including step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s) partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2024. - 3) Distance Other requests that name the school as a preference.
+- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). - 2) Siblings Children who have a sibling who already attends the Academy, provided they will still be in attendance at the Academy in September 2026.
+Sibling is defined in these arrangements as children who live as brother or sister in the same house, including natural brothers or sisters, stepbrother or sisters, foster brothers and sisters and half-brothers and sisters, adopted brothers and sisters or children of the parent/carer's partner, living in the same family unit at the same address. - 3) Children of staff Children of permanent staff members currently employed by the academy, provided the staff member has been employed for at least two years at the time of the application.
+(1) Parent(s)/carer(s) must state the employee's name on their admission application form.
+Details will be validated by the school. - 4) Contributory Primary School Children attending King's Lander Primary Academy (Litherland) at the time of the application during the normal admissions round. - 5) Distance Children in order of proximity of their home address to the Academy, measured as per the tiebreaker clause below.
 (1)